CT7-labs/argon-cpu/documentation/execution.md

 2. Assuming cache hit, instructions take 1 cycle to load (some crude prefetching on the WB step to make this happen)
 3. Every instruction will cost 5 clock cycles

-# R-type memory access instruction
+# R-type memory read instruction
 1. Instruction Fetch
     - Latch instruction from memory
 2. Instruction Decode